martinjc/cmt112/assessment/cw2.md

 Coursework 2 is worth 70% of the marks for the module.

-It has been handed out in Week 7 and will be due in during Week 12.
+It has been handed out in Week 7 and will be due in on 24th January 2019.
 Marks and written feedback will be returned within four working weeks.

 ## Assignment